jishi/node-sonos-http-api/README.md

 * groupVolume (parameter is absolute or relative volume.
 Prefix +/- indicates relative volume)
 * mute / unmute
 * groupMute / groupUnmute
-* seek (parameter is queue index)
+* trackseek (parameter is queue index)
-* trackseek (parameter is in seconds, 60 for 1:00, 120 for 2:00 etc)
+* timeseek (parameter is in seconds, 60 for 1:00, 120 for 2:00 etc)
 * next
 * previous
 * state (will return a json-representation of the current state of player)